andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 ![inline or not styles](images/styles.png)

 What will use to define a style, like was done in the image, is similar to CSS.

+Obviously you can declare several configurations, but you need to separe the configurations using quotes.